shabaz123/simple_dcr/README.md

-# simple_dcr
-Simple Direct Conversion Receiver for 40m (7 MHz) Band
+# Simple Direct Conversion Receiver for 40m (7 MHz) Band

+This project is based on https://hackaday.io/project/190327/files

+The main difference is that the project has been converted to a printed circuit board layout.

 # Ordering